 How To Winterize Your Outdoor Patio

 There are no truer words than Jon Snow’s “Winter is Coming.”
-While most outdoor furniture is built to withstand the harsh elements, it is still advisable to prep your porch or patio for the cold winter months.
-As the leaves shed and winter is about to start, it’s time to start proofing your furniture and open-air setting to preserve it and make it last for more seasons to come.
-It’s not only a necessity but it can also keep you occupied during those weekends where it’s too cold to go outside.
+While most outdoor furniture can withstand the harsh elements, it is advisable to prep your porch or patio for the cold winter months.
+As the leaves shed and winter are about to start, it’s time to start proofing your furniture and open-air setting to preserve it and make it last for more seasons.
+It’s a necessity, but it can also keep you occupied during those weekends where it’s too cold to go outside.

 1. Take Down Umbrellas and Awnings

 Give your umbrellas and awnings a good cleaning before you store them.
-A good dusting can get rid of dust and dirt but if your umbrellas and awnings have stains, you might need to give it a wash before you store it in a dry area.
-Umbrella fabrics should be cleaned with a gentle soap like a dish soap with warm water.
-If there are tough stains from mildew or tree sap, check the label first if the fabric can be bleached.
-Do a patch test sample on a hidden area of the fabric.
-Awnings and umbrellas made of vinyl can be cleaned with the same cleaning solution used on convertible car tops.
+A good dusting can get rid of dust and dirt, but if your umbrellas and awnings have stains, you might need to wash them before storing it in a dry area.
+Umbrella fabrics should be cleaned with a gentle soap like dish soap with warm water.
+If there are tough stains from mildew or tree sap, check the label first if bleach is an option.
+Do a patch test sample on a hidden area of the material.
+Awnings and umbrellas made of vinyl can use the same cleaning solution used on convertible car tops.

 Wipe down wooden frames with mild soap and water or diluted white vinegar for aluminum frames.
 Always air dry your umbrellas and awnings before folding and storing.